Technology

 Annual gold volumes used in technology by sector, tonnes

-Source: Metals Focus, Refinitiv GFMS, World Gold Council
+*Data as of 31 December 2023 Source: Metals Focus, Refinitiv GFMS, World Gold Counci

 Sources: Metals Focus, Refinitiv GFMS, World Gold Council; Disclaimer